Francis Dutton: Early life and education

-Francis Dutton was born at Cuxhaven, Germany, where his father was British vice-consul, in 1818.
-He was educated at Hofwyl College, near Bern in Switzerland, and afterwards at the high school at Bremen in Germany.
+Francis Dutton was born at Cuxhaven, Germany, in 1818.
+He was educated at Hofwyl College, near Bern in Switzerland.

-At 17, he went to Brazil as a junior clerk and was there for about five years, in Bahia and Rio de Janeiro.

 Career

-In 1839, Francis joined his older brothers Hampden, Pelham and Frederick in Sydney, went overland to Melbourne, and followed mercantile pursuits for about 18 months.
+In 1839, Francis joined his older brothers Hampden, Pelham and Frederick in Sydney.

-He then joined his brother Frederick at Adelaide, in the colony of South Australia, and in 1842 or early in 1843, discovered copper at Kapunda, 45 miles north of Adelaide.
-He showed the specimen he had found to Captain Charles Bagot, who produced a similar specimen that his son had found in the same locality.
-The land was purchased and samples were sent to England, which showed a high percentage of copper.
-Dutton visited England in 1845 and sold his interest in the mine for a large sum.
-While in London, he prepared for publication his South Australia and its Mines, a work of 360 pages, a valuable contemporary account of the new colony published in 1846.

-Dutton returned to South Australia in 1847, and in 1849 became a member of the Adelaide board of city commissioners.
 In 1850 Dutton wrote "Constitution fuer Suedaustralien: Gesetz zur bessern Regierung der australischen Colonien Ihrer Majestaet" (In English: Constitution for South Australia: Act for the better government of Her Majesty's Australian Colonies) to bring discussions on the formation of a constitution in South Australia to the attention of German settlers.

 He was elected a member of the Legislative Council for East Adelaide in 1851 and sat until 1857, when he was elected to the House of Assembly as member for City of Adelaide (9 March 1857 to 18 March 1860) and then for Light (19 March 1860 to 22 Apr 1862; and 17 November 1862 to 28 September 1865).
 He was Commissioner of Crown Lands and Immigration in the Hanson government from 30 September 1857 to 2 June 1859, and was premier from 4 to 15 July 1863.
 He formed his second cabinet on 22 March 1865 and was premier and commissioner of public works until 20 September of the same year, when he became agent-general for South Australia in London.

-He was a good linguist, able to speak French, German, and Portuguese, and had an excellent knowledge of business.
+He was one of the judges appointed by the Gawler Institute to select the music for Caroline Carleton's "Song of Australia".